SevenTV/scratch/README.md

 Yes.
 We are doing indexed lookups.
 In the example I showed a SQL query but in reality we use mongodb.
 We can also do dataloading on this as well which will amortize the cost of the lookups over multiple requests.

+We typically find in our set we need 3-5 lookups to get all the entitlements for a user who has a lot of entitlements.
+However most users don't have many and we could get theirs all in one lookup.

 #### Why not use a graph database?

 We tested initially with a few graph databases however surprisingly they are not very performant on terversal queries.
 I imagine that if we actually wanted to do any graph operations such as shortest path or something like that a graph database would be better, but for our use case we just need to traverse the graph so a normal database is fine.